ronfa/lotto-challenge/README.md

-# Nederlandse Lotterij Coding Challenge
+# Coding Challenge - Scratch card promotion

 This is an example solution based on the following coding challenge:

 > ## Case Back-end Developer
-> NLO organizes a new promotional game.
-A website needs to be developed where visitors see a huge
+> A website needs to be developed where visitors see a huge
 > surprise calendar with 10000 scratchable areas.
 In one area there is the main prize of 25000 euros.
 > There are 100 consolation prizes hidden.
 A visitor of the website can only scratch open one area.
 > They can see which squares have already been opened by other users.